rickhull/planorithm/README.md

       - iaction: Search iPhone for Mom's number
       - iaction: Check fridge for Mom's number
       - iaction: Remember Mom's number
-      - test: Have Mom's number
+      - check: Have Mom's number
   - name: Get Phone
     components:
       - iaction: Look for iPhone
       - iaction: Look for landline
-      - test: Have a Phone
+      - check: Have a Phone
-  - test: Phone works
+  - check: Phone works
 ```

 You can make this plan as detailed and foolproof